Direct temperature determination of a sympathetically cooled large 113Cd+ ion crystal for a microwave clock

-To manipulate the Cd$^{+}$ and Mg$^{+}$ at the same time, two frequency-quadrupled lasers with wavelengths of 214 and 280~nm counter-propagate along the trap axis.
-The diameters of the two laser beams are both 1~mm, and {{the intensities}} are 6~mW/mm$^{2}$ at 280~nm and 1~mW/mm$^{2}$ at 214~nm, respectively.
-The frequencies are stabilized with high-precision wavemeters to the transition lines of 3s$^{2}$S$_{1/2}$ $\leftrightarrow$ 3p$^{2}$P$_{1/2}$ of $^{24}$Mg$^{+}$ and 5s$^{2}$S$_{1/2}$ $\leftrightarrow$ 5p$^{2}$P$_{3/2}$ of $^{113}$Cd$^{+}$.
-The natural linewidth of the D$_{1}$ line for $^{24}$Mg$^{+}$ is $2\pi \times 42.7$~MHz, which gives a minimum Doppler temperature of 1.0~mK,\cite{martin1980} while the natural linewidth of the D$_{2}$ line for $^{113}$Cd$^{+}$ is $2 \pi \times 60.1$~MHz corresponding to 1.4~mK.\cite{moehring2006} {{The ions are imaged}} by an electron multiplying charge-coupled device (EMCCD) camera.
-The camera system, {{which is}} mounted on a precision motion stage, consists of a lens system, tunable pinhole, and ultraviolet (UV) filters.
-The magnification {{factor}} of the lens can be adjusted from 4 to 8.
-The exposure time is set to 0.3~{{seconds}} for one shot.
-In addition, a photo-multiplier tube (PMT) with optional filters at the opposite side of the trap axis {{monitors the intensity of the fluorescence}}.
+To manipulate the Cd$^{+}$ and Mg$^{+}$ at the same time, two frequency-quadrupled lasers with wavelengths of 214 and 280~nm {counter-propagated} along the trap axis.
+The diameters of the two laser beams {were} both 1~mm, and {{the intensities}} {were} 6~mW/mm$^{2}$ at 280~nm and 1~mW/mm$^{2}$ at 214~nm.
+The frequencies {were} stabilized with high-precision wavemeters {at} the transition lines of 3s$^{2}$S$_{1/2}$ $\leftrightarrow$ 3p$^{2}$P$_{1/2}$ of $^{24}$Mg$^{+}$ and 5s$^{2}$S$_{1/2}$ $\leftrightarrow$ 5p$^{2}$P$_{3/2}$ of $^{113}$Cd$^{+}$.
+The natural {width} the D$_{1}$ line for $^{24}$Mg$^{+}$ is $2\pi \times 42.7$~MHz, which gives a minimum Doppler temperature of 1.0~mK,\cite{martin1980} while the natural {width} of the D$_{2}$ line for $^{113}$Cd$^{+}$ is $2 \pi \times 60.1$~MHz, corresponding to 1.4~mK.\cite{moehring2006} {{The ions {were} imaged}} by an electron-multiplying charge-coupled device (EMCCD) camera.
+The camera system, {{which {was}}} mounted on a precision motion stage, {consisted} of a lens system, tunable pinhole, and ultraviolet (UV) filters.
+The magnification {{factor}} of the lens {could} be adjusted from 4 to 8.
+The exposure time {was} set to 0.3~{{seconds}} for one shot.
+In addition, {we used} a photo-multiplier tube with optional filters at the opposite side of the trap axis to {{monitor the fluorescence intensity}}.